raspberrypilearning/rpi-physical-connect-led/en/step_1.md

 	![jumper](images/jumper.jpg)
 	![solder](images/solder.jpg)

 - Once the LED and resistor are in series with each other, you can use jumper leads to connect the circuit to the Raspberry Pi.
-The long leg of the LED should connect to a numbered GPIO pin and the short leg to a ground pin (labelled **GND**), as shown in the two diagrams below.
+The long leg of the LED should connect to a numbered GPIO pin (in this case **17**) and the short leg to a ground pin (labelled **GND**), as shown in the two diagrams below.

 	![led1](images/led1.png)
 	![led2](images/led2.png)